celo-org/docs/blog/2023-03-28-Building-a-crowdfunding-dapp-with-solidity-and-celo-composer/Building-a-crowdfunding-dapp-with-solidity-and-celo-composer.md

 ---
 title: Building a Crowdfunding Dapp with Solidity and Celo Composer
 description: In this article, we'll be talking about how to create a crowdfunding Dapp on the Celo blockchain using Solidity and Celo-composer.
-We'll take you through the process step by step, starting with creating a smart contract for the crowdfunding process and ending with deploying the Dapp on the Celo network.
 authors:
   - name: Kyrian Chigozie
     title: Technical writer